contents

 Phrase match is the new workhorse

-While broad match offers expansive reach, phrase match provides a more controlled and often more effective approach to keyword targeting, striking a crucial balance between reach and relevance.
-This makes it particularly valuable for lead generation campaigns.
+While broad match has a wide reach, phrase match is a more controlled and often more effective approach to keyword targeting, striking a delicate balance between reach and relevancy.
+This makes it extremely useful in lead generating initiatives.

-Phrase match allows you to discover new, relevant keywords with similar intent (beyond your exact match targets) while maintaining tighter control than broad match, minimizing wasted spend on irrelevant clicks.
+Phrase match enables you to find fresh, relevant terms with comparable purpose (aside from your exact match targets) while keeping tighter control than broad match, reducing wasted spend on irrelevant clicks.

-As a result, you’ll likely see higher click-through rates (CTRs) because your ads are more relevant to the user’s search.
-Improved CTRs often lead to better Quality Scores, which can lower your cost-per-click (CPC) and improve ad position.
-Furthermore, because you’re reaching a more qualified audience, your conversion rates should also increase, leading to a higher return on ad spend (ROAS).
+As a result, your advertising will likely receive greater click-through rates (CTRs) because they are more relevant to the user’s search.
+Improved CTRs frequently result in higher Quality Scores, which can reduce cost-per-click (CPC) and enhance ad position.
+Furthermore, because you’re targeting a better qualified audience, your conversion rates should improve, resulting in a larger return on ad spend (ROAS).

-For lead generation marketers, phrase match should often be the primary driver of performance, offering a sweet spot between broad reach and laser-focused targeting.
+For lead generation marketers, phrase match ought to be the major driver of success, providing a balance between broad reach and tighter exact match targeting.

 Here’s how you should use it: